litebird/reionization/LB_forecast_Ferrara/README.txt

     - model: LambdaCDM with a varying m_ncdm, and thus a total mass Mnu = 3 * m_ncdm
         - after rounding, we get sigma(tau_reio) = 0.0023 (like for fixed Mnu, analyzing with getdist)
-        - the neutrino mass bound degrades a bit w.r.t Litebird+Planck, Mnu < 0.36 eV (95%CL)
+        - the neutrino mass bound degrades a bit w.r.t Litebird+Planck, mnu < 0.129 --> Mnu < 0.39 eV (95%CL)
         - further details can be seen in input/litebird_w_lens_mnu_fsky60_beam30.param (input) and in chains/litebird_planck_v2_mnu_fsky60_beam30/... (output)